-PolKa was shortly tested at the IRAM MRT^[9] (Pico Veleta, Spain) in June 2004, working at the central wavelength of 1.2 mm in combination with the MAMBO-1 bolometer camera^[10].
+PolKa was shortly tested at the IRAM $MRT$ (Pico Veleta, Spain) in June 2004, working at the central wavelength of 1.2 mm in combination with the MAMBO-1 bolometer camera[^{10}].

-The weather didn't permit science observations, however we could perform some technical tasks as calibrations or spurious polarization measurements.
-The polarimeter showed again high polarization efficiency and low systematics, proving the effective versatility of a polarimeter based on a tunable HWP.
+The weather didn't permit any science observations, however we could perform some technical tasks as calibrations and spurious polarization characterization.
+The polarimeter showed again high polarization efficiency and low systematics, proving the effective versatility of a polarimeter based on a tunable, reflection-type HWP.
 Moreover, this time we used a motorized filter exchanger, remotely controlled through the local network.